cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/examples/stack-data-uploader/inputs/data/pubs_and_road_incidents/README.md

-To reproduce the visualisation of pubs and road incidents, copy all folders in this directory to `TheWorldAvatar\Deploy\stacks\dynamic\stack-data-uploader\inputs\data`
+To reproduce the visualisation of pubs and road incidents, copy all folders in this directory to `TheWorldAvatar\Deploy\stacks\dynamic\stack-data-uploader\inputs\data` and add the relevent csv files from the download links